jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

        |   |
 ```

-A method was also written for the Board class to check the current state of each of it's cells (whether it's "X," "O" or blank), called #position.
+A method was also written for the Board class to check the current state of each of it's cells (whether it's "X," "O" or blank), called #position, as well as a method to check whether or not a cell on the board was blank was valid to move into called #valid_move?

 An instance of a game is initialized via a Game class, and the behaviours of the players are maintained by instances of Player classes, which keeps track of the current game they belong to via a @game instance variable.
 Two subclasses inherit from the Player class: Human and Computer, with the Computer holding the logic to behave autonomously based on an algorithm so that it never loses.